dazemc/htopGreyhack/README.md

-Simple htop for Grey Hack
+htop that prunes new processes via PID